Capture and Decay of Electroweak WIMPonium: Winos in the nonrelativistic limit

 As noted by \cite{Cirelli:2007xd, Beneke:2014gja}, in this basis even the lowest-order nonrelativistic potential is dependent on the spin and angular momentum of the two-particle states.
 The potential of eq.~\ref{eq:potltwo} applies to spin-singlet states with even $L$ and spin-triplet states with odd $L$.
 For spin-singlet states with odd $L$ or spin-triplet states with even $L$, so $L+S$ is odd, the wavefunction is symmetric and there can be no two-particle state consisting of the identical neutral fermions $\chi^0 \chi^0$; consequently, the potential is non-zero only for the charged two-particle state $\chi^+ \chi^-$,

 \bea V_{L+S \, {\rm odd}}(r) = \left( \right). \eea

 We will not consider in this work the on-shell emission of $W$ or $Z$ bosons.
 Since the parametric size of the binding energy $E_n \lesssim \mathcal{O}(\alpha_W^2 M_\chi)$, this process is kinematically forbidden for DM lighter than $\sim 100$ TeV.\footnote{We can estimate this a bit more precisely.
 In this high mass limit, electroweak symmetry is approximately restored.
 Thus, we just need the binding energy for a Coulomb potential with coupling $\alpha_W$, $E_n = -\frac{\alpha_W^2 M_\chi}{4n^2}$.
-For our dominant single-photon capture to $s$-wave, $n=1$, and sufficient energy to produce an on-shell $Z$ requires $M_\chi$ = 321 TeV.
-Numerically, we find with our full potential that the crossover occurs at 329 TeV.
+For our dominant single-photon capture at high masses to either $s$-wave or $p$-wave bound states, $n=2$, and sufficient energy to produce an on-shell $Z$ requires $M_\chi$ = 1284 TeV.
 This is higher than the mass regime we study in detail, which goes up to 300 TeV.} Off-shell production of $W$ and $Z$ bosons which subsequently decay is allowed, but will be strongly suppressed relative to processes involving the emission of a photon, by a factor $\sim \frac{\alpha_W}{\pi} \left( \frac{E_n}{m_W} \right)^4$.
 Accordingly, we only consider the $Q=0$ sector of two-particle states (i.e. the total electric charge of the state is zero).

 Electric dipole transitions with single-photon emission do not flip the spin of the two-particle state, but change its angular momentum by $\Delta L = \pm 1$.
 Since the initial two-particle state, far from the point of interaction, will consist of neutral identical fermions, it must have even $L+S$ (the $s$-wave piece is purely spin-singlet; the $p$-wave piece is purely spin-triplet, etc).
 The two-particle state resulting from a single photon emission will then have odd $L+S$, and so must be purely $\chi^+ \chi^-$.